iAmG-r00t/alx-low_level_programming/0x00-hello_world/README.md

 ## Tasks

-0. [Preprocessor](./0-preprocessor) : A script that runs a C program file through the preprocessor and save the result into another file.
+0. [Preprocessor](./0-preprocessor) : A script that runs a C code file through the preprocessor and save the result into another file.
    - The C file name will be saved in the variable *[$CFILE](./main.c)*.
    - The output should be saved in the file `c`.
    - Export main c file : `export CFILE=main.c` then run script.
-1. [Compiler](./1-compiler) : A script that compiles a C program file but does not link.
+1. [Compiler](./1-compiler) : A script that compiles a C code file but does not link.
-   - The C file name will be saved in the variable *[$CFILE](./1-main.c)*.
+   - The C file name will be saved in the variable *[$CFILE](./main.c)*.
    - The output file should be named the same as the C file, but with the extension `.o` instead of `.c`.
     - **Example:** if the C file is `main.c`, the output file should be `main.o`.
+2. [Assembler](./2-assembler) : A script that generates the assembly code of a C code and save it in an output file.
+   - The C file name will be saved in the variable *[$CFILE](./main.c)*.
+   - The output file should be named the same as the C file, but with the extension `.s` instead of `.c`
+    - **Example:** if the C file is `main.c`, the output file should be `main.s`.